AleksandarFaraj/blocksite/REGEX_intro.md

 ### Character class [ ]
 Character class is just set of characters.
-They are placed inside square braces.
+They are placed inside square brackets.
 You can set up the range of characters, using dash sign.
 1. __[a-z]{2}__ means two lowercase latin characters.
 2. __[a-zA-Z]{2,7}__ means __from 2 to 7 latin characters__.
 Case does not matter.
 3. __[a-zA-Z0-9]+__ means __at least one latin character or number__.
 It matches hektr911
 4. __[a-zA-Z0-9\-]+__ means __at least one latin character or number or dash sign__.
 It matches hektr-911
-Yes, dash is a special sign, but only when it stays inside square bracets.
+Yes, dash is a special sign, but only when it stays inside square brackets.